How to Serve Eviction & Lease Termination Notices in Hawaii

 A landlord can demonstrate proof that a notice was delivered through the following methods:

-• Hand Delivery – by completing a Declaration of Service at the time of delivery.
+• Hand Delivery – by completing a Declaration of Service at the time of delivery

-• First Class Mail – via certificate of mailing and by completing a Declaration of Service at the time of mailing.
+• First Class Mail – via certificate of mailing and by completing a Declaration of Service at the time of mailing

-• Posting at the Premises – by taking a photograph and completing a Declaration of Service at the time of delivery.
+• Posting at the Premises – by taking a photograph and completing a Declaration of Service at the time of delivery

-Hawaii Eviction & Lease Termination Notice Forms
+Hawaii Eviction and Lease Termination Notice Forms

 Notice Form Grounds

-5 Day Notice to Quit Eviction for Unpaid Rent
+5 Day Notice To Quit Eviction for Unpaid Rent

-10 Day Notice to Vacate Ending a Weekly Lease
+10 Day Notice To Vacate Ending a Weekly Lease

-28 Day Notice to Vacate Ending a Monthly Lease / No Lease
+28 Day Notice To Vacate Ending a Monthly Lease / No Lease

-45 Day Notice to Vacate Ending a Monthly Lease / No Lease
+45 Day Notice To Vacate Ending a Monthly Lease / No Lease

 Sources